 At first, I thought I could ask my crowdfunding backers for charitable donations through the crowdfunding process that I would haven donated to organizations that provide aid to sexual assault survivors.

-I could paint or otherwise create a new and original artwork based on the card designs in the Tarot deck, and auction this new piece off for charity, or provide it to an organization who is equipped to run such an event.
+I could paint or otherwise create a new and original artwork based on the card designs in the Tarot deck, and auction this new piece off for charity, run a silent auction for it, or provide it to an organization who is equipped to run such an event.

 It would require the specific permission of each company who appears on the specific card in question, and it would always be handled separately and independently of the actual deck of Tarot cards.